-MEI is a business development consultancy that acts as an interface between the organizers of major events, such as the Olympics, Commonwealth Games, Pan American Games, and European Championships, connecting them with top level suppliers.
+Major Events International (MEI) is a business development consultancy that acts as an interface between the organizers of major events, such as the Olympics, Commonwealth Games, Pan American Games, and European Championships, connecting them with top-level suppliers.

 The company aims to help mitigate risk, minimize cost, and maximize revenue and engagement.
 Part of this process is putting together summits that allow suppliers and organizers to come together.